Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headfi{A.2: Knowledge Base Searching.} Besides using a web searching tool to externally collect the information from the wide, it is also common for existing agents to retrieve relevant knowledge from the self-established knowledge base (\eg{} memory pool or code repository).
-In particular, similarity and string matching are two common retrieval strategies.
-Similarity-based retrieval approaches include sparse word-bag and dense text embedding.
-Both approaches vectorize codes or documents, calculating similarity between the query and the segment in knowledge base to obtain relevant information.
+Local Knowledge Base Searching. \junwei{ Besides using a web searching tool to externally collect the information from the Web, it is also common for existing agents to retrieve relevant knowledge from the self-established knowledge base, which includes documents~\cite{AutoGen, ICAA, LLM4Vuln, RCAgent, FromMisusetoMastery, PropertyGPT}, codebases~\cite{AutoGen, ICAA, RCAgent, EV, RepairAgent, RAT, bairi2023codeplan}, or historical experiences~\cite{DroidAgent, LLM4Vuln, ART}.
+There are various retrieval methods, including similarity-based retrieval, keyword-matching search, and model generation. \textit{Similarity-based retrieval} is the most traditional RAG approach, primarily consisting of \textit{sparse word-bag} and \textit{dense text embedding} methods.
+Both approaches vectorize code or documents and calculate the similarity between the query and segments in the knowledge base to retrieve relevant information.
 The sparse word-bag approach (\eg{} BM25~\cite{zhang2024codeagent, zhang2023toolcoder}) vectorizes text while partially preserving its semantics.
-Dense text embedding model such as dual-encoder encodes the text into embedding vectors and calculates their cosine similarity~\cite{LLM4Vuln, Co-Learning, DroidAgent, ICAA, RCAgent, deshpande2024classlevelcodegenerationnatural, PentestGPT, AutoGen}.
-String matching approaches directly split the given code element name and match it within the knowledge base~\cite{RepairAgent, EV}, which is used for locating files within a repository by the file name.
+Dense text embedding models, such as dual-encoder models, encode text into embedding vectors and compute their cosine similarity~\cite{LLM4Vuln, Co-Learning, DroidAgent, ICAA, RCAgent, deshpande2024classlevelcodegenerationnatural, AutoGen, RAT}.
+On the other hand, \textit{keyword-matching retrieval} searches relevant context by matching key terms.
+For example, it may use keywords as keys to query a key-value database~\cite{DroidAgent, RCAgent}, directly search for elements in a code repository using keywords~\cite{RepairAgent}, or leverage source code analysis tools to match keywords~\cite{EV}.
+The final approach is to retrieve knowledge through \textit{model generation}~\cite{jiang2023selfevolve, MapCoder}.
+For example, MapCoder~\cite{MapCoder} treats the model itself as the data source.
+It instructs the retrieval agent to generate similar \textit{(problem, plan, code)} examples as in-context learning demonstrations for the planning agent.
+In summary, different works equip agents with various sources and types of knowledge bases and employ different RAG methods to retrieve relevant context.
+By leveraging the agent’s in-context learning capabilities, these approaches mitigate hallucinations and improve the accuracy of model-generated outputs.}